Frequently asked questions about MBI opportunities

 Normally, you can expect to take at least 6-12 months to find and complete the right deal but for some this can be quicker, particularly if we are aware of a relevant target when we first speak to an MBI candidate.

 What multiple is applied in the valuation of a company for sale ?

 Typically 3-5 times adjusted EBITDA however, valuation is a factor of many aspects.
 At Auxilium, we have a matrix model of valuing a business which “normalises” one-off high/low profit years and takes account of the general run of trade over a longer period of time.

 Where does AUXILIUM fit in the market for buying companies ?

 Auxilium is unusual in the market for buying and selling companies.
 We have both the ability to generate mbi candidates and through extensive relationships with sell side advisers, we are shown details of hundreds of businesses for sale and at the same time, be able to cleverly match the two aspects to generate a flow of deals and manage the process through to successful completion.
 We specifically target opportunities to buy where the vendor/owner is considering retirement and also where he/she has a paternalistic view and wants to leave some form of legacy for their efforts.
-Such owners don’t necessarily wish to sell to a trade buyer for the highest price but often they would rather see continuity of trade, full staff retention and “business as usual” once the deal has completed.
+Such owners don’t necessarily wish to sell to a trade buyer for the highest price but often they would rather see continuity of trade at the existing site, full staff retention and “business as usual” once the deal has completed.